jschnab/systems_design/pastebin/README.md

 Write traffic is 10^6 bytes per second on average (10^11 bytes per day).
 Read traffic is 10^7 bytes per second on average (10^12 bytes per day).

-Pastes will be stored for up to 5 years, so we may store up to 5 x 10^8 texts, totalizing 5 x 10^13 bytes (50 TB) of texts.
+Texts will be stored for up to 5 years, so we may store up to 5 x 10^8 texts, totalizing 5 x 10^13 bytes (50 TB) of texts.

 ## Interface